 The Gospel Culture

 From its very beginning, The Church of Jesus Christ of Latter-day Saints has accepted a variety of people from a variety of cultures.
-And while this caused some challenges in the beginning, as they moved west, the latter-day Saints continued to strive for the “gospel culture.”
-Elder Oaks described “gospel culture” this way in a March 2012 article:
+And while this caused some challenges in the beginning, as they moved west, the Latter-day Saints continued to strive for the “gospel culture.”
+President Oaks described “gospel culture” this way in a March 2012 article:

 “As a way to help us keep the commandments of God, members of The Church of Jesus Christ of Latter-day Saints have what we call a gospel culture.
 It is a distinctive way of life, a set of values and expectations and practices common to all members.
 This gospel culture comes from the plan of salvation, the commandments of God, and the teachings of the living prophets.
 It guides us in the way we raise our families and live our individual lives.”